loginov-rocks/Angular-Gulp-Boilerplate/README.md

 HTML, JS and CSS concatenation, uglification, minimisation and adding hash like app-**442e02212b**.js to avoid caching for production version.

+Dynamic internationalization and localization with translation files separated by the components.
+Gulp tasks can help you with translation files concatenation that will be used dynamically by **angular-translate**. **angular-i18n** and **angular-dynamic-locale** implements native dynamic Angular localization.

 ## Quick start